CaTz-Tools/CaT-z-PeerReview/README.md

 Software for the acquisition, annotation, and automatic behavioral profile characterization of laboratory rodents' RGB-D videos

 CaT-z is composed of three modules.
-To run each one, download the .zip file using the "Release" link (https://github.com/CaTz-Tools/CaT-z-PeerReview/releases) and run the following batch files:
+To run each one, download the .zip file using the "Release" tab (https://github.com/CaTz-Tools/CaT-z-PeerReview/releases) and run the following batch files:

 RGB-D data Acquisition GUI (with the Microsoft Kinect v2 and Intel Real Sense depth cameras):
 > CaT_z_dataAcquisitionGUI.bat